AmmarCodes/blog/src/posts/book-summary-the-whole-brain-child.md

 Since everything a human being does originates from the brain, it will be very helpful to have a good understanding of its part and how they work.

-The brain has two hemispheres right and left, the right side is responsible for feeling, imagination, and nonverbal cues, while the left side is responsible for logic, facts, thinking.
+The brain has two hemispheres, right and left, the right side is responsible for feeling, imagination, and nonverbal cues, while the left side is responsible for logic, facts, thinking.

 Using only the right or left brain would be like trying to swim using only one arm.

-When the brain's parts are connected and working together, we have a whole-brain working, but if the two sides of the brain are not integrated significant problems will arise.
+When the brain's parts are connected and working together, we have a whole-brain working, but if the two sides of the brain are not integrated, significant problems will arise.

 Very young children are right-side dominant.
-Logic, responsibility, and time (ones of the left side functions) are not well developed yet.
+Logic, responsibility, and time (ones of the left side functions) are not well-developed yet.

 But when a child starts asking "why?" all day long, you can know that their left side is beginning to flourish.

 ## Child's feeling and emotions

-Remember when your child's biscuit break in half and your little one go crazy over it?
-It seems non-sense to us, but for our child, it's real and important and must be dealt with in that way.
+Remember when your child's biscuit breaks in half and your little one goes crazy over it?
+It seems nonsense to us, but for our child, it's real and important and must be dealt with in that way.

 It's unrealistic and unfair to expect our children to always be rational, handle their emotions, make good decisions, and think before acting.